|

 SWCPC 121, E1-E9

-Consists of photographs of the Fort Worth and Denver Railroad Company
+the Fort Worth and Denver Railroad Company (1909-1964), and bulks with scenes of

-(1909-1964), and bulks with scenes of bridge construction (1930-1940).
+bridge construction (1930-1940).

-In 1873, K. M. Van Zandt and a group of prominent Fort Worth citizens chartered the Fort
+In 1873, K. M. Van Zandt and a group of prominent Fort Worth citizens chartered

-General Grenville M. Dodge built the first section to Wichita Falls which became a major
+until 1881, when General Grenville M. Dodge built the first section to Wichita

-cattle shipping point.
-The line, crossing the Texas Panhandle to Denver, Colorado, was
+Falls which became a major cattle shipping point.
+The line, crossing the Texas

-completed in 1888.
-By the 1940s, the Fort Worth and Denver railroad operated over 900
+Panhandle to Denver, Colorado, was completed in 1888.
+By the 1940s, the Fort

-miles of track with their headquarters in Fort Worth.
+headquarters in Fort Worth.

 Fort Worth & Denver Railway